eighttrigrams/tsfun/doc/comparators.md

 -> true
 ```

-The default comparison method is `jsonEqual`, so
+The default object comparison method is `jsonEqual`, so

 ```
 arrayEqual([1, {b: 2, c: 3}])([1, {c: 3, b: 2}])
--> false
+-> true
 ```

 This, as usual, can be changed using `arrayEqualBy`.